Joannarama/Project_1/README.md

 ### Images

 The image on the Contact Us page shows the location of Devhaus' physical office in Gorey, Co.
-Wexford and is owned by the developer.
+Wexford and this image is owned by the developer.

 <!-- insert image of Gorey Main Street -->

 ### Structure

-The structure of the website pages are intuitive and familiar which is user friendly and easily navigable.
+The structure of the website pages are intuitive and familiar and is user friendly and easily navigable.

 On the landing page, the user immediately sees the naviagtion bar and it is clear to see how the site can be used.

 The website consists of three separate pages:
-- A homepage with relevant company information, a high level explanation of our process, examples of completed work and calls to action to make an enquiry/contact the team.
+- A homepage with relevant company information, a high level explanation of our process, links to examples of completed work and calls to action to make an enquiry/contact the team.
-- A Services page outlining the various software development and support offered.
+- A Services page outlining the various software development services and support offered.
 - A contact page with a contact form, email and postal address and a contact phone number.

 ## Wireframes
-I based the design of this website on a wireframe PDF supplied by the designer.
+I based the design of this website on a wireframe PSD supplied by the designer.

-For the purposes of this project, the design has not been fully implemented, rather I have taken what I required from it to meet the criteria of this project for the Code Institute purposes and what I felt was approriate for the HTML/CSS basics module.
+For the purposes of this project, the design has not been fully implemented, rather I have taken what I required from it to meet the criteria of this project for the Code Institute purposes and what I felt would demonstrate my competency for the HTML/CSS basics module.

 <!-- add in carolines designs here.  -->